 It’s the moment many freelance writers dread.
-An editor asks if you’ve got any ideas to pitch, a client wonders what you think would make a good subject for an article for their business blog or you want to break into a dream publication, but your ideas have dried up.
-So where do freelance journalists and writers get their great ideas from and how can you ensure you have an endless supply of unique stories that editors will find irresistible?
+An editor asks if you’ve got any ideas you want to pitch.
+A client wonders what you think would make a good article for their business blog.
+Or you want to break into a dream publication, but your ideas have dried up.
+So where do freelance journalists and writers get their great ideas from?
+And how can you ensure you have an endless supply of unique stories that editors will find irresistible?

 Where freelance writers can find the best story ideas for magazines and newspapers

 With all the content we are exposed to, it’s hard to imagine that we may not know where to find great story ideas.